2023 Turkish presidential election candidate nominations

-Before the 2023 Turkish presidential election, there were discussions about the nomination of presidential candidates.
+In the lead up to the 2023 Turkish presidential election, discussions took place around the nomination of presidential candidates.

-The current president and the leader of the Justice and Development Party (AKP), Recep Tayyip Erdoğan, announced that he is the presidential candidate of the People's Alliance.
-Other components of the People's Alliance, the Nationalist Movement Party (MHP) and the Great Unity Party (BBP), supported Erdoğan's candidacy.
+Recep Tayyip Erdoğan, the incumbent president and leader of the Justice and Development Party (AKP), announced that he would run as the presidential candidate of the electoral alliance, the People's Alliance.
+Other parties of the People's Alliance, the Nationalist Movement Party (MHP) and the Great Unity Party (BBP), supported Erdoğan's candidacy.
+This was Erdoğan's third presidential campaign, following two prior successful campaigns in 2014 and 2018.